 If I went shopping for these three items at the designated store to get the rebates, I would have paid $7.27.

 I had three problems with this turn out.
-First, a shopping list with 3 items isn’t worth a special trip for, especially in Atlanta traffic.
+First, a shopping list with 3 items isn’t worth a special trip to a local store for, especially in Atlanta traffic.
 Second, I didn’t need 4 cans of green beans.
 I could have used 2 cans at the most, but you had to buy 4 to use the coupon.
 Third, I didn’t need chicken stock because I always make homemade chicken stock in my slow cooker.